The majority of learning in the Early Years is

 Before your child starts school you can help them to prepare by encouraging them as ‘independent learners’.
 Let your child practise getting dressed, teach them to use a knife and fork, use the toilet independently and encourage them to take responsibility for their belongings.

-The school day begins at 8.55 a.m.
-Please make sure your child is in the line as the bell goes.
-It helps your child settle into the school routine if they are lined up and ready to enter the school with the rest of the class.
+The classrooms open for children to enter at 8:45 a.m. and the school day begins at 8.55 a.m.
+Please make sure your child is in school when the bell rings at 8:55 as it helps your child settle into the school routines if they are in class ready to start the school day.

 We ask parents to say goodbye to the children on the playground as this encourages the children to be independent and results in them settling quickly for the rest of the day.